-The mortgage pre-approval process is a critical first step in the journey towards home ownership.
-Petal James, head of mortgage sales at JN Bank, advises that getting pre-approved for a mortgage is crucial, as it provides proof to real estate agents and sellers that the buyer is financially capable of securing a mortgage.
+The mortgage pre-approval process is a critical first-step in the journey towards home-ownership.
+Petal James, head of mobile banking at JN Bank, advises that getting pre-approved for a mortgage is crucial, as it provides proof to real estate agents and sellers that the buyer is financially capable of securing a mortgage.

 Pre-approval is a service that is offered, free of charge, at JN Bank and by other mortgage institutions.
 The pre-approval process is quite simple, it entails providing your income details and outlining any existing debt you may have.